twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 - Rater-specific intercept terms capture how lenient or generous each rater is with their helpful ratings
 - We are able to include somewhat helpful ratings naturally as 0.5s

-Note: for now, to avoid overfitting on our very small dataset, we only use 1-dimensional factors.
-We expect to increase this dimensionality as our dataset size grows significantly.

 Additionally, because the matrix factorization is re-trained from scratch every hour, we have added additional logic to detect if the loss is more than expected (currently by detecting if the loss is above a hard threshold of 0.09) that may have resulted from an unlucky initialization and local mode, and then re-fit the model if so.

 ## Modeling Uncertainty

 While the matrix factorization approach above has many nice properties, it doesn't give us a natural built-in way to estimate the uncertainty of its parameters.
-One approach that we use to help quantify the uncertainty in our parameter estimates is by adding in "extreme" ratings from "pseudo-raters", and measuring the maximum and minimum possible values that each note's intercept and factor parameters take on after all possible pseudo-ratings are adding.
+One approach that we use to help quantify the uncertainty in our parameter estimates is by adding in "extreme" ratings from "pseudo-raters", and measuring the maximum and minimum possible values that each note's intercept and factor parameters take on after all possible pseudo-ratings are added.
 We add both helpful and not-helpful ratings, from pseudo-raters with the max and min possible rater intercepts, and with the max and min possible factors (as well as 0, since 0-factor raters can often have outsized impact on note intercepts).
 This approach is similar in spirit to the idea of pseudocounts in Bayesian modeling, or to Shapley values.

 We currently assign notes a "Not Helpful" status if the max (upper confidence bound) of their intercept is less than -0.04, in addition to the rules on the raw intercept values defined in the previous section.

 ## Tag Outlier Filtering

 In some cases, a note may appear helpful but miss key points about the tweet or lack sources.
-Reviewers who rate a note as "Not Helpful" can associate [tag](../contributing/examples.md) with their review to identify specific shortcomings of the note.
+Reviewers who rate a note as "Not Helpful" can associate [tags](../contributing/examples.md) with their review to identify specific shortcomings of the note.
-When a note has receives high levels of a "Not Helpful" tag, we require a higher intercept before rating the note as "Helpful".
+When a note has received high levels of a "Not Helpful" tag, we require a higher intercept before rating the note as "Helpful".
 This approach helps us to maintain data quality by recognizing when there is a troubling pattern on an otherwise strong note.

 We define the quantity $a_{un}$ to represent the _weight_ given to tag $a$ identified by reviewer (user) $u$ on note $n$: